Maltrn/project-aim/README.md

 This microservice can add and maintain additional data to pbx provider and their products.

-It is build on the [Edison Microservice](https://github.com/otto-de/edison-microservice) and uses AngularJS.
+It is build on the [Edison Microservice](https://github.com/otto-de/edison-microservice) and uses Angular.

 ## Usage Backend
 This project uses gradle to build everything.
 There is a custom script to start the server, do all the testing and so on.